 Beyond fostering scientific progress, plant phenotyping requires a community effort.
 In this context EPPN2020, a EU funded I3 project provides access to key plant phenotyping facilities in Europe while EMPHASIS, a ESFRI listed project aims at the development of a long term sustainable pan European plant phenotyping infrastructure that addresses the needs of the diverse users from academia and industry including the operation and development of a pan-European e-infrastructure to effectively collect, process and provide data for the community.

 - Uli Schurr, Head, IBG-2: Plant Sciences, FZ Jülich & Coordinator ESFRI EMPHASIS project

-- Marian Brestic, Slovak Agricultural University in Nitra, vice-rector for research and science
+- Marian Brestic, Prof., Slovak Agricultural University in Nitra, Department of Plant Physiology (SUA)

 - Jakub Jez, Head, VBCF Plant Sciences Facility & coordinator Austrian Plant Phenotyping Network (APPN)